 Read on to know about the signs of waving, along with ways to encourage it and when you should be concerned.

 When Do Babies Wave?

 The first wave movement among full-term infants is often observed around the age of ten months (1).
-Babies usually learn to copy gestures at the age of nine months, thus, some nine-month-olds may wave back if you wave at them (2).
+Babies usually learn to copy gestures at the age of nine months, thus, some nine-month-olds may start waving back if you wave at them (2).

 Babies may not understand the purpose of waving and its associated meanings until they are 12 months old.
 It is mostly after the first birthday a baby may wave with the intent of greeting someone “hello” or “goodbye” (3).
 The toddler will gradually hone the skill as they grow older, making their waves smoother and purposeful.

 Signs That A Baby Is Ready To Wave

 A baby who is ready to wave may show various fine motor movementsiXAbilities where one needs to use the small muscles in their hands, fingers, and wrists to perform specific movements. of the hands and fingers.
 You may also notice certain cognitive milestonesiXIndicators of a baby’s mental development, including their ability to think, explore, learn, and decipher things. .
 Most of these achievements occur at the age of nine months and are stated below (4).

 - Points at things with their fingers